4piu/alpine-image-builder/README.md

 - `fdtoverlay` — only if you use `make overlay-check` to preview a device tree overlay merge; not required for a normal build

-Run `make check-tools` to verify before building.
+`make build`/`make install` run this check themselves as their first step and fail fast with exactly what's missing — `make check-tools` on its own is there if you want to check before committing to a build.

 ## Building